MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

    source $HOME/zsh-autoswitch-virtualenv/autoswitch_virtualenv.plugin.zsh

-Pipenv and Poetry Integration
+Uv Poetry and Pipenv Integration
 -----------------------------

-This plugin will also detect and auto activate virtualenvs made with ``pipenv`` or ``poetry``.
+This plugin will also detect and auto activate virtualenvs made with ``uv``, ``poetry`` or ``pipenv``.
-No action needs to be performed in projects where a poetry/pipenv project has already been setup.
+No action needs to be performed in projects where a uv/poetry/pipenv project has already been setup.

 Commands
 --------